-Prerequisites: MAT 82 or MAT 92; ENG 82 or RENG 92 or appropriate course waivers or ACCUPLACER scores

-Modern statistical methods with applications to the social and natural sciences are studied.
-The course focuses on descriptive statistics, probability, probability distributions, and estimation of statistical parameters from samples, hypothesis testing, and experimental design.
+Prerequisites: ENG 82 or RENG 92 or appropriate course waivers or ACCUPLACER scores descriptive statistics, probability, probability distributions, and estimation of statistical parameters from samples, hypothesis testing, and experimental design.
 It provides necessary statistical background for people interested in such diverse fields as psychology, sociology, computers, business, engineering, mathematics, and science.